The death of Karl BaumgartnerRichard2021-11-17T18:57:13+01:00

 Baumgartner was found by German soldiers moving towards Utrecht and eventually buried at the Tolsteeg General Cemetery in Utrecht and later reburied at the German War Cemetery in Ysselsteyn, Limburg.

-Illustration: Baumgartner buried at the German military cemetery Ysselsteyn.
+German military cemetery Ysselsteyn.
 (Source: Find a Grave)

 The book ‘3 Dorpen over Bunnik, Odijk en Werkhoven in de periode 1940-1945’ (1980) mentions that at the end of the war, a German soldier was shot in Cothen.
 The soldiers who transported Baumgartner’s body on a farm wagon to Utrecht, were roaring about it.
 They bore him in the yard of B. – probably the farm Het Wed on the Leemkolkweg in Werkhoven – and picked tulips from the farmer’s garden to put on the bier and then brought Baumgartner to the section for deceased German soldiers of the Tolsteeg General Cemetery in Utrecht.